 Community Care Waiver (CCW) – a New Jersey Home and Community-Based Services (HCBS) Medicaid waiver program that funds community-based services and supports for adults (age 21 and older) with intellectual and developmental disabilities who have been assessed to meet the specified level of care (LOC) for Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/ID) – i.e., an institutional level of care.

-Comprehensive Medicaid Waiver (CMW) – the New Jersey Department of Human Services’ Medicaid waiver that is a collection of reform initiatives designed to sustain the program long-term as a safety-net for eligible populations, rebalance resources to reflect the changing healthcare landscape and prepare the state to implement provisions of the federal Affordable Care Act in 2014.
-The CCW is the Division of Developmental Disabilities’ initiative within this waiver.
+Comprehensive Medicaid Waiver (CMW) – the New Jersey Department of Human Services’ Medicaid waiver is collection of reform initiatives designed to sustain the program long-term as safety-net for eligible populations, rebalance resources to reflect the changing healthcare landscape and prepare the states implement provisions of federal Affordable Care Act in 2014.
+The CCW is Division of Developmental Disabilities’ initiative within this waiver.

 Department of Children & Families (DCF) – the state agency that works to ensure the safety, well-being and success of children, youth, families and communities.

 Department of Education (DOE) – the Department in state government that oversees the programs and services provided in all public and nonpublic primary and secondary schools in New Jersey; administers state and federal aid to schools and school districts; and establishes and regulates New Jersey’s educational policies.